 Every physician should be sensitive to the needs of each human being as a ‘whole’, and not its parts as practiced in modern medicine, in consonance withCharaka Samhita's descriptionof the human: “Life is the combination of the body, the senses, the mind, and the atma: they cannot be separated from each other, and from this integration ensues ‘ayush‘.”

 No one system of medicine is perfect as each system of medicine has its strengths and inherent weaknesses.
 Holistic Medicine = Modern Medicine + Traditional Medicine

-Therefore, there is a need to draw from the strengths of the various recognised systems of medicine and integrate them to overcome their respective deficiencies to offer the best practices of all the systems, without any conflict and to complement each other for an accessible, affordable, reproducible and efficient care of health.
+Therefore, there is a need to draw from the strengths of the various recognized systems of medicine and integrate them to overcome their respective deficiencies to offer the best practices of all the systems, without any conflict and to complement each other for accessible, affordable, reproducible and efficient care of health.